Criteria used in compiling the list

 The list will include products for which a marketing authorisation has been granted and that meet the criteria, whether they be original products or parallel products (generic products).
 Parallel import or parallel distribution products are in general substitutable irrespective of pharmaceutical form or ATC group (Anatomical Therapeutic Chemical classification).
 Not all products carrying a marketing authorisation nor all their pack sizes are actually on the market.

-The basic criteria for inclusion in the list of substitutable medicinal products are that the products 1) contain the same active agent, 2) contain the same quantity of the active agent, 3) have the same pharmaceutical form, although tablets may be substituted for capsules or capsules for tablets, 4) have been reliably shown to be biologically equivalent, and 5) belong to an ATC group in which the substitution may be performed safely.
+The following basic criteria are applied for products to be included in the list of substitutable medicinal products: the products 1) contain the same active agent, 2) contain the same quantity of the active agent, 3) have the same pharmaceutical form, although tablets may be substituted for capsules or capsules for tablets, 4) have been reliably shown to be biologically equivalent, and 5) enouhg broad therapeutic index and safety profile.

 Differences in pack size or type, in package opening or appearance or in tablet size, shape or colour do not influence substitutability.
 Physicians may forbid substitution on medicinal or therapeutic grounds if they consider that certain product properties (rheumatics-friendly closure, capsule size, administration etc) will affect either the usability of the medicinal product or patient compliance.